 (c) The Calculation Agent will promptly notify the Counterparty of each determination of the Default Rate and each selection of a Default Interest Period.

-2.5 Condition of Payment Obligations. (a) The payment obligations of the Counterparty under the Master Agreement and this Confirmation are not conditioned on the receipt of payments under the Notes and the Facility Agreement; [(b) notwithstanding any other provision of this Confirmation, in the event that the Trust (as assignee of Series Asset LLC and acting in accordance with the instructions of all the Lenders under Section 6.01 (a)(ix) of the Trust Agreement and Section 12.5 of the Facility Agreement) delivers a Put Notice with respect to any Applicable Payment Date, no Fixed Payment or Floating Payment shall be made hereunder on such Applicable Payment Date, but without prejudice to the payment obligations of the parties hereto on other Applicable Payment Dates.] [ Delete if not applicable]
+2.5 Condition of Payment Obligations. (a) The payment obligations of the Counterparty under the Master Agreement and this Confirmation are not conditioned on the receipt of payments under the Notes and the Facility Agreement; [(b) notwithstanding any other provision of this Confirmation, in the event that the Trust (as assignee of Series Asset LLC and acting in accordance with the instructions of all the Lenders under Section 6.01 (a)(ix) of the Trust Agreement and Section 12.5 of the Facility Agreement) delivers a Put Notice with respect to any Applicable Payment Date, no Fixed Payment or Floating Payment shall be made hereunder on such Applicable Payment Date, but without prejudice to the payment obligations of the parties hereto on other Applicable Payment Dates; provided, however, if the Trust delivers the Principal Put Notice, then the Trust shall have irrevocably elected not to require or make (as applicable) any further Fixed Payments or Floating Payments hereunder on the second succeeding Applicable Payment Date following delivery of the Principal Put Notice and each Applicable Payment Date thereafter.] [ Delete if not applicable]

 2.6 Account and Note Delivery Details.